First Time User? Sign Up Now

 For indolent cases, observation is warranted.
 For more aggressive cases, multiple medications have been used, including interferon, thalidomide, sorafenib, pazopanib, and sirolimus.
 The most aggressive cases are treated with angiosarcoma-type chemotherapy.
-Surgery is used when possible.
-Liver transplantation has been used with aggressive liver lesions, both with and without metastases.[289,297,298,299,300]
+Surgery is performed when resection is possible.
+Liver transplant has been used with aggressive liver lesions, both with and without metastases.[307,316,317,318,319]

 Patients or families who desire additional disease-directed therapy should consider entering trials of novel therapeutic approaches because no standard agents have demonstrated clinically significant activity.